jxjo/PlanformCreator2/README.md

 All airfoils, including the generated 'straked' airfoils, can be exported as a .dat file at the end.
 Very practical is the optional setting of a continuous trailing edge thickness ('Te gap') in mm, which eliminates the often necessary manual reworking of the airfoils in CAD.

-Included in the Planform Creator 2 isthe  [Airfoil Editor](https://github.com/jxjo/AirfoilEditor) which allows the typical modifications of an airfoil during wing design.
+Included in the Planform Creator 2 is the  [Airfoil Editor](https://github.com/jxjo/AirfoilEditor) which allows the typical modifications of an airfoil during wing design.

 ![PC2](images/AirfoilEditor_app.png "Screenshot of the AirfoilEditor ")
 <sup>The AirfoilEditor can also be used as a stand-alone program.
 Linked with the file extension ".dat" it acts as a smart display and edit app for airfoils.</sup>